 When It Happened Before

 In the spring of 1918, a strain of H1N1 influenza began circulating in military camps across the United States.
 By the time it burned itself out in 1920, the Spanish Flu had infected an estimated 500 million people — roughly one-third of the world’s population — and killed between 50 and 100 million, including 675,000 Americans.
 What makes it a critical case study for pandemic preparedness isn’t just the body count; it’s the pattern.
 The first wave in spring 1918 was relatively mild.
 People relaxed.
 Cities lifted restrictions.
 Then the second wave hit in the fall, and it was catastrophically deadlier, killing healthy adults in their 20s and 30s within hours of showing symptoms.
-Philadelphia held a massive parade on September 28, 1918, despite warnings.
-Within 72 hours, every bed in the city’s 31 hospitals was full.
-Within six weeks, 12,000 Philadelphians were dead.
-St. Louis, which canceled public gatherings early and enforced strict quarantine measures, saw a death rate less than half of Philadelphia’s.
-The lesson?
-Timing isn’t everything — it’s the only thing.
+A significant factor in the enormous death toll was secondary bacterial pneumonia — in an era before antibiotics, patients who survived the initial viral assault often succumbed to bacterial infections in their damaged lungs.
+Had antibiotics existed in 1918, millions of lives could have been saved.

 Fast forward a century.
 When COVID-19 emerged from Wuhan, China in late 2019, most of the world watched the news for weeks before it arrived at their doorstep.
 We had warning.
 And yet, by the time the WHO declared a pandemic on March 11, 2020, the virus was already spreading silently in communities across Europe and North America.
 The official global death toll surpassed 7 million, though excess mortality studies suggest the true number is significantly higher.
 But COVID didn’t just kill through infection.
 It exposed the staggering fragility of modern supply chains — remember when you couldn’t buy toilet paper, hand sanitizer, or a simple box of N95 masks?
 It showed that hospitals could be overwhelmed not by a single catastrophic event but by a slow, relentless wave.
 It demonstrated that job loss, isolation, deferred medical care, and mental health collapse are as much a part of a pandemic as the virus itself.
-People died because they were afraid to go to the emergency room for a heart attack.
-That’s a secondary kill that doesn’t show up in infection statistics.

 How Much Warning You’ll Actually Get